nripstein/Bayesian-Email-Classifier/README.md

 ## TLDR

-This program classifies emails as spam or not spam.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This program classifies emails as spam or ham.
 It uses a naïve bayes classifier algorithm, which is a machine learning algorithm.
 It does not use any machine learning libraries, rather, I designed and customized the algorithm using Bayesian inference.

 ## Why I Started This Project
-In a Bayesian statistic class, I learned about the naive Bayes classifier and its applications in text classification.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In a Bayesian statistic class, I learned about the naive Bayes classifier and its applications in text classification.
 I was intrigued by the algorithm's simplicity and effectiveness, so I decided to implement it from scratch in Python without using any machine learning libraries.
 I wanted to challenge myself to understand the underlying math and logic of the algorithm, and to gain hands-on experience in building machine learning models from scratch.

-Currently, I'm also learning how to create machine learning algorithms using neural networks in TensorFlow.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Currently, I'm also learning how to create machine learning algorithms using neural networks in TensorFlow.
 I hope to come back to this project at some point to compare the performance of the naive Bayes classifier with a neural network classification on the same task.
 This project serves as a stepping stone for me to explore the world of machine learning and deepen my understanding of the algorithms behind it.

 ## How to use:
 1. Download the repository and extract the files to your desired directory.